 You’ll be surprised at the quantity of greens “hidden” in this pilaf.
 There are 6 cups of silverbeet (chard) – packed cups!
 It looks like a huge mound when you chop it but it wilts significantly, as you can see in the photo above.
 I alternate between spinach and silverbeet in this recipe depending on price as they can vary quite a lot.
 You’ll need 1 1/2 to 2 bunches of spinach, or about 1/2 – 3/4 a bunch of silverbeet (leaves only).

-Even with that much silverbeet, the pilaf itself only has a Nutrition Grade rating of “B” (I ran it through a Nutritional Analysis).
+Even with that much silverbeet, my Middle Eastern Lamb and Lentil Rice Pilaf itself only has a Nutrition Grade rating of “B” (I ran it through a Nutritional Analysis).
 The challenge I find with coming up with fresh ideas for one pot meals is making sure that they are a complete meal.
 To me, a complete meal is one with a Nutrition Grade rating of A. So if you serve this with a few juicy slices of tomato (just plain, no dressing), it brings it up to A. This pilaf is so aromatic that plain slices of tomato are the perfect accompaniment to bring a burst of freshness to this meal.

 Food Geek Stuff: This is the section where I prattle on about logic for why I do things a certain way, what works and what doesn’t.
 It’s kind of sharing my lessons learned from all the attempts and failures making this over the years.
 Those that aren’t interested can skip right over it and get to the recipe!